benjohnston/benjohnston.github.io/about.md

 ### Javascript & HTML5
  I have given [several talks (slides)](https://www.polymer-project.org/) on Web Components and [Polymer](https://www.polymer-project.org/), and am really looking forward to the future of client-side development.
-I'm familiar and comfortable in multiple libraries and frameworks, including (in no particular order) *React, Framer, Backbone, Lodash, jQuery, Angular, Handlebars, Node* (*mostly for tooling*), a bit of *React*, *Meteor*, *Ember* and more.
+I'm familiar and comfortable in multiple libraries and frameworks, including (in no particular order) *React, Framer, Backbone, Lodash, jQuery, Angular, Handlebars, Node*, *Meteor*, *Ember*, and so on.
 I'm also a quick learner, and generally enjoy javascript.

 ### Ruby
- *Rails, Sinatra*, templating languages such as *Haml*, and especially *Liquid*.
-Also, I still do quite a bit of my development and deployment tooling in Ruby, even though Gulp has largely taken over now — depending on the project.
+ *Jekyll, Rails, Sinatra*, etc. and templating languages such as *Haml*, and especially *Liquid*.
+I still do quite a bit of my development and deployment tooling in Ruby, even though Gulp has largely taken over now — depending on the project.

 ### PHP
  Particularly: *ExpressionEngine*, *Wordpress*, *Drupal* (6, 7, and 8), and Magento.
 While it’s not in my go-to stack anymore, PHP was my bread and butter for years.